Here at the Lantern Group, we specialize in applying behavioral science insights to drive organizational performance and change employee behavior.

 First, a little background on the trip and the area.

-Gilgit-Baltistan is the northeastern province of Pakistan and home to the confluence of the 3 highest mountain ranges in the world: the Hindu Kush, the Karakorum, and the Himalayas.
-To the north is Afghanistan’s Wakhan Corridor, and to the east lies China.
-The disputed Kashmir region and Indian border create tensions to the south.
+The area is home to the confluence of the 3 highest mountain ranges in the world: the Hindu Kush, the Karakorum, and the Himalayas.

 So, what does this all have to do with behavioral science?

 The mystery of why we see things in a certain light, how we interpret an experience (or lack thereof), and how we react to those experiences and interpretations is all guided by those mysterious principles of human behavior embedded within us all.

 Throughout the trip, I consistently observed those principles in action.
 Here are 5 (of many) that I saw and experienced.
 Let’s explore them together, learn how they impact our experience, and see how they relate to our perspectives of the world.

 Daniel Kahneman introduced us to the idea of two systems that our brain uses to interpret its surroundings in his book “Thinking Fast and Slow”(1).
 System 1 operates automatically, intuitively, involuntarily, and effortlessly.
 It is reactionary and utilizes heuristics, (e.g. mental shortcuts.
 Learned, repetitive actions, such as operating a vehicle, utilize system 1 efficiently).
 However, when our brain gets lazy and tries to use system 1 to explain something we are less familiar with, it can lead to inaccuracy – even if we are absolutely convinced we are right.